-In July of 2016, Maryland resident John Nettles had just finished up working in his yard.
+In July of 2016, Virginia resident John Nettles had just finished up working in his yard.
 When he went inside, he mentioned to his wife Carol that something was wrong.
 He didn’t know exactly what was causing the sudden pain in his chest and left side, but John knew something wasn’t right.
 It was only a couple of hours later that the 72-year-old went into cardiac arrest.
 Carol acted quickly and dialed 9-1-1 from her mobile phone.

 Luckily for the Nettles’ family, John had set up a Smart911 Safety Profile.
 The safe and secure platform allows residents to provide emergency dispatchers with household information, address and location data, medical history, and other information such as pets, vehicles, or other notes for first responders.
 The user is allowed to disclose as much or as little as they see fit.
 In this particular scenario, this additional information Nettles’ provided was crucial to his survival.
 Thanks to John’s completed profile, the 9-1-1 call taker quickly located a home address and medical information and dispatched the appropriate first responders to the right location.
 This saved time and resources; in many states, call takers are required to send only law enforcement to the location before sending further assistance, which can seriously slow down the process of getting medical vehicles and help to a caller.